Welcome to Edinburgh Napier University.

 - Remember to bring your student card.

-- You can borrow up to 15 physical items (print books and journals, DVDs, etc).
+- You can borrow up to 30 physical items.
+This includes books, laptops and inter library loans.

 - Find them in LibrarySearch.